Membership of the NHS Foundation Trust

 - Being able to vote and stand in elections for the Council of Governors.

-- Receiving the Trust's bi-monthly newsletter called The Pulse
+- Receiving the Trust's quarterly newsletter called The Pulse

 - Being consulted on plans for significant future developments.